School of Education

 The School of Education has adopted a set of professional dispositions that represent the attitudes and behaviors expected of all education professionals, and reflect the values that are central to the School of Education mission.
 In addition to maintaining satisfactory academic progress, candidates are expected to demonstrate these dispositions throughout all education programs.
 Candidates who fail to meet the dispositional requirements will be evaluated for fitness to practice in the profession.

-- School Counseling – The California Commission on Teacher Credentialing (CTC) requires a minimum of six hundred clock hours of supervised fieldwork/internship.
-This equates to six units of fieldwork/internship within the program.
+- School Counseling – The California Commission on Teacher Credentialing (CTC) requires a minimum of eight hundred clock hours of supervised fieldwork/internship.
+This equates to eight units of fieldwork/internship within the program.

 - School Psychology – The CTC requires a minimum of four hundred and fifty clock hours of practicum experience.
 This equates to three units of practicum within the program.
 Additionally, the CTC requires a minimum of twelve hundred clock hours of supervised fieldwork/internship.
 This equates to ten units of fieldwork/internship within the program.